awesome-vietnam/awesome-vietnamese-dev/README.md

 # awesome-vietnamese-dev
-A curated list of awesome Vietnamese tech talents
+A curated list of awesome Vietnamese developer talents who has repository stars >= 100